 Pantanal is partly a national park and UNESCO World Heritage site that has the highest concentration of birds and wildlife.
 In fact, it is the world’s largest tropical wetland that spreads across 70,000 square miles, which not only covers Brazil but spills into Paraguay and Bolivia.

-Our Brazil workshop covered both Northern and Southern parts of Pantanal.
+Our Brazil Pantanal Trip covered both Northern and Southern parts of Pantanal.
 The workshop offered plenty of photo opportunities to our guests.
-From Water birds like the Herons, Ibis, Storks, Jacanas, Screamers, Terns wading through murky water in all their glory to the intimidating Caimans who lay near the shores of the river and lagoons, our guests witnessed the surreal fauna and fauna lining the Amazon basin.
-There were dangerously beautiful Green Anacondas, Piranhas, the rare Pink Dolphins, Sloths, Howler, Uakari and Capuchin monkeys who were captured from a safe distance with telephoto lenses.
+From water birds like the Herons, Ibis, Storks, Jacanas, Screamers, Terns wading through murky water in all their glory to the intimidating Caimans who lay near the shores of the river and lagoons, our guests witnessed the surreal fauna and fauna lining the Amazon basin.
+There were dangerously beautiful Green Anacondas, Piranhas, the rare Pink Dolphins, Sloths, Howler, Uakari, and Capuchin monkeys who were captured from a safe distance with telephoto lenses.

 The photo adventure in Pantanal began from Cuiabá (CGB) in Brazil.
-After getting some rest at a comfortable hotel, we drove up to Pousada Piuval located at the northern edge of Pantanal, next morning.
+After getting some rest at a comfortable hotel for the night, we drove up to Pousada Piuval located at the northern edge of Pantanal the next morning.
 Pousada Piuval located at the heart of the wetland has open pastures and scrublands interspersed with forests teeming with birds.
 This is the best place to spot the Hyacinth Macaws in large numbers, the largest endemic parrot species known for their vibrant plumage.

 The next afternoon we hiked our way to the canopy tower to see the Orange-backed Troupial and Gray-crested Cacholote along with a panoramic view of the wetland.
 The regular nature walks every morning and afternoon yielded amazing results as we caught sight of the Southern Screamer, Plumbeous Ibis, Red-legged Seriema, Bare-faced Curassow, Greater Rhea, Whistling Heron, Blue-fronted Parrot, Long-tailed Ground-Dove, Great Rufous Woodcreeper and Red-crested Cardinal, Anteaters, Capybaras, Coatis, Crab-eating foxes, Macaws, Jabiru storks, Black-capped herons, Roseate spoonbills, Black-collared Hawks, Parakeets, Ringed kingfishers, Cocoi Herons, Rufescent Tiger-Herons, Black skimmers, Neotropical cormorants and many more species.
 The two action-packed days of bird photography at Piuval were very productive.

 After a busy day of shooting at Pouso Alegre, we traveled along the Transpantanal Highway to reach Pixaim River.
-We spend two days boating along the river and capturing and watching plenty of Caimans and aquatic birds like the Yellow-billed along with Large-billed Terns that flew from one waterbody to another.
+We spent two days boating along the river and capturing and watching plenty of Caimans and aquatic birds like the Yellow-billed along with Large-billed Terns that flew from one waterbody to another.
 The guests had plenty of opportunities to capture flight shots of these beautiful water birds.
-We reached the lodge at Pixaim River at noon right on lunchtime and after resting a bit resumed our workshop.
-We spotted the Agami, Boat-billed Herons, Sunbittern, Sungrebe, five different species of Kingfishers, Giant Otters and Brazilian Tapir while cruising gently on the Pixaim river on a boat.
+We reached the lodge at Pixaim River at noon right on lunchtime and after resting a bit we resumed our brazil bird photo tours.
+We spotted the Agami, Boat-billed Herons, Sunbittern, Sungrebe, five different species of Kingfishers, Giant Otters, and Brazilian Tapir while cruising gently on the Pixaim river on a boat.
 The trips with our informed guide were the highlight of our photo tour here.

 The scenic beauty of the wetlands of Pantanal can be best experienced from a boat and the guests were able to utilize every moment to click the marshy landscape along with its local birds and mammals.
-Our bird-walk around the lodge yielded sights of the White Woodpecker, Chestnut-eared Aracari, Orange-backed Troupial, Grayish Saltator, and Grayish Paywing.
+Our bird-walk around the lodge yielded sights of the White Woodpecker, Chestnut-eared Aracari, Orange-backed Troupial, and Grayish Saltator.